ahs2202/cressp/README.md

 Then, load (drag & drop) CRESSP output files in the `web_application/` subdirectory of the output directory.
 Once all necessary files has been loaded, the text on the grey button will change into 'Start Analysis'.
-Click the button to explore CRESSP analysis output files (below is an example screen of CRESSP Web Viewer).
+Click the button to explore CRESSP analysis results.
+(Below is an example screen of <u>CRESSP Web Viewer</u>).
+Example CRESSP output files can be found at **[here](https://github.com/ahs2202/cressp/tree/main/documentation/tutorial/web_application)**.

 ![CRESSP Logo](https://raw.githubusercontent.com/ahs2202/cressp/master/documentation/CRESSP_Web_Viewer_after_loading.png)